Garden Tips

 Nut trees, fruit bushes and brambles will benefit from an early application of compost or manure.
 Spread in a ring around trunk out to drip line either in late winter or early spring.

-Tree Protection – Grass trimmers can be very hard on your trees, especially if they are young and you hired someone else to do the lawn maintenance.
+Tree Protection - Grass trimmers can be very hard on your trees, especially if they are young and you hired someone else to do the lawn maintenance.
 You could make a ring of mulch around your trees.
-Keep mulch away from the tree trunk to prevent critters from damaging the bark.
+Keep mulch away from the tree trunk to prevent critters from damaging the bark or to prevent a constant source of moisture against the bark.
 Or you can make tree protectors out of plastic bottles, ranging from small, (hair care products) to medium size, (soda bottles).
 Cut top and bottom off, slit up one side and slip around tree.
+You can also purchase tree protectors in a garden store.

 If you need to add fill around existing trees, don’t add more than 3” of soil around the tree out to the drip line.
 Trees need oxygen to breathe as much as they need water and if you add too much soil on top you could smother the roots.
 If you have recently covered the area with more than 3” of soil you can possibly save your trees.
 You will need an air compressor and some device to shoot air into the ground.
 Every two feet stick your tool into the ground from 2 to 3 feet and give the ground a blast of air.
 Water thoroughly.
 We successfully saved some trees this way that had been covered from 1 to 2 feet of new soil.